Foundations-of-Alchemy/OpenEasterEggsLib/README.md

 # OpenEasterEggsLib
-Encrypted Recipes to prevent users from finding out recipes
+Encrypted Recipes to prevent users from finding out recipes.
+Comes with a data-gen library.
+I would recommend making a datagen sourceset and gitignoring it.